This is the preliminary program and might be subject to changes.

 Below is an overview of the topics as well as information regarding the scientific program (see abstract guidelines for more detailed information), all formats are open for research and applied submissions.
-Both programs are held completely in English.
+Both the research and applied program are held completely in English.

 The symposia consist of oral presentations from multiple speakers and cover a specific coherent topic relating to Sport and Exercise Psychology.
 The focus of the presentations can be theoretical, methodological, or applied.

 You can submit abstracts for single contributions about recent research studies and results.
 Presentations are to be structured into 12-minute talks and three minutes for discussion.